All links go directly to official Duncanville, Texas government websites.

 Jail & Inmate Records

-The Dallas County Jail, situated in the city of Dallas, serves as the primary detention facility for Dallas County.
+The Dallas County Jail, situated in the city of Dallas, is the primary detention facility for Dallas County.
 Following arrest, individuals undergo photographing and fingerprinting during the booking process before being held pending bail or court appearance.
 An online inmate lookup service allows the public to search for current detainees.
 Visitation operates on scheduled times with identification requirements for all visitors.

 Arrest Records